life-itself/second-renaissance/content/ecosystem.md

 ## Landscape

-A rough sketch of the broader ecosystem of alternative social change of which the Second Renaissance ecosystem is a part.
+A rough, "work-in-progress" sketch of the broader ecosystem of alternative social change of which the Second Renaissance ecosystem is a part.

 ![[assets/Screenshot 2024-04-12 at 09.51.55.png]]